-A group of Aboriginal young people in Narrogin are the stars of a music video clip and behind the scenes documentary produced by Community Arts Network (CAN).
-They call themselves Burdiya Mob and their song, Djarliny, means ‘listen’ in the Noongar language.
+A group of Aboriginal young people in Narrogin are the stars of a music video clip and behind the scenes documentary produced by CAN.
+They call themselves Burdiya Mob and their song, 'Djarliny', means 'listen' in the Noongar language.

 The song was written and recorded during CAN workshops and the video clip was filmed in and around Narrogin, including at culturally significant sites.
 The music video clip is a celebration of contemporary and traditional Noongar culture and promotes language revival, cultural pride and creative skills development.

 Project participant Lionel Whitby said “the song is about listening to Elders when they show us our land and our culture.”
 The song had its national debut on Triple J and received rave reviews from the station’s hosts.